johnhou13579/Dual-Momentum-Trading-Bot/README.md

 We utilized [Dual Momentum Strategy](https://engineeredportfolio.com/2018/05/02/accelerating-dual-momentum-investing/) which focuses on weighted momentum based on the previous 1, 3, and 6 months.
 Portfolio rebalance happens bi-monthly.
 Risk lies in having entire portfolio within one stock and huge drawdown.
 However, since we would have held long term without rebalance, we would have expected similar drawdowns.

 ## Why we chose the stocks we used?
 Since our plan is to hold stocks we find value in long term, we decided to implement a momentum based strategy that would alternate between stocks that we would have held long term regardless.
+Since this backtest also shows tremendous spikes from Tesla and AMD, future results may not show as promising returns.
+Regardless, we find value in these companies and would have held them long term.

 <table border="1" class="dataframe">